rakudo/rakudo/README.md

 download an build a fresh NQP, run:

     perl Configure.pl --gen-nqp --backends=jvm

-Note that Rakudo on JVM implements a slightly different set of features than Rakudo on Parrot.

 If you get an out of memory error building rakudo on the JVM, you may need to modify your NQP runner to limit memory use. e.g. Adding